lukaskratzel/ba/content/proposal/objective.typ

 == Design and Implement a Unified Scaling API

 This objective creates a comprehensive API as the primary interface for controlling Theia Cloud's scaling behavior.
-The API enables external systems to dynamically manage IDE provisioning through endpoints for warm pool adjustment, capacity reservation, and session lifecycle management, supporting programming language-specific configurations and real-time capacity queries.
+The API enables dynamic IDE provisioning through endpoints for warm pool adjustment, capacity reservation, and session lifecycle management, supporting programming language-specific configurations and real-time capacity queries.
 This forms the foundation for all subsequent objectives.

 == Enhance Container Prewarming Mechanisms to Eliminate Cold-Start Delays